Best Pay-As-You-Go Auto Insurance in 2025 (Top 10 Company Ranking)

 Pros

 - Budget-Friendly Protection: Farmers offers full coverage with a pay-as-you-go rate of $125, the lowest comprehensive option on this list.
-Get more quotes in our Farmers review.
+Learn in our Farmers review.

 - Stackable Discount Structure: Drivers can combine pay-as-you-go savings with up to seven other concurrent discounts, a compatibility level unmatched by other providers.

-- Substantial Safety Rewards: Budget-conscious customers can earn an additional 20% off their pay-as-you-go rates by maintaining excellent driving records for consecutive policy terms.
+- Budget-Conscious Savings: Budget-conscious customers can earn up to 10% low-mileage discounts and 30% UBI discounts by maintaining excellent driving records for consecutive policy terms.

 Cons